 MEL Frequently Asked Questions FAQ

-Wilding Air can answer all of your Minimum Equipment List MEL frequently asked questions FAQ’s.
+Wilding Air can answer all of your MEL FAQ Frequently Asked Questions.

 What exactly is a Minimum Equipment List?

 - A Minimum Equipment List is a categorized list of systems, instruments and equipment on an aircraft which are not required to be operative for flight.
 Specific procedures or conditions may be associated with operation with the relevant item inoperative.
 Any equipment or system which is not included in the MEL must be operative for the aircraft to be allowed to operate.
-Each aircraft model generally has a distinct MEL.
+Each aircraft model generally has a distinct MMEL which is used to develop a MEL.
+The FAA provides a list of MMELs for most aircraft.

 Am I required to have a Minimum Equipment List?